-- Official E1 shakedown
+- Official E1 Shakedown

 - Official E1 Free Practice

+- Official E1 Official Practice

-- Official E1 Qualifying
+- Official E1 Qualifying Time Trials

-- Official E1 Speed Run
+- Official E1 Qualifying Races

 - Official E1 Match Race

+- Official E1 Group Stages

-- Official E1 Heats
+- Official E1 Race-Off

-- Official E1 Knockout Series
+- Official E1 Place Race

-- Official E1 Race(s)
+- Official E1 Finals

 The Event format for each Event will be detailed in the respective Race Instructions.
 Approval or modification of the Event timetable and the Session format is at the discretion of the UIM E1 Class Promoter, in coordination with the Race Director.